solana-foundation/developer-content/content/cookbook/transactions/offline-transactions.md

 ## Durable Nonce

-`RecentBlockhash` is an important value for a transaction.
-Your transaction will be rejected if you use an expired recent blockhash (after 150 blocks).
-You can use `durable nonce` to get a never expired recent blockhash.
-To trigger this mechanism, your transaction must
+`recentBlockhash` is an important value for a transaction.
+Your transaction will
+be rejected if you use an expired blockhash (older than 150 blocks).
+Instead of a recent blockhash, you can use a durable nonce, which never expires.
+To use a durable nonce, your transaction must:

 1. use a `nonce` stored in `nonce account` as a recent blockhash
 2. put `nonce advance` operation in the first instruction